aquasecurity/kube-hunter/README.md

 * WARNING

 ### Dispatching
-By default, the report will be dispatched to `stdout`, but you can specify different methods, by using the `--dispatch` option.
+By default, the report will be dispatched to `stdout`, but you can specify different methods by using the `--dispatch` option.
 Example:
 `./kube-hunter.py --report json --dispatch http` Available dispatch methods are: